 REHPS Summer Experience

-Fourteen South Dakota communities welcomed 28 health professions students for four weeks during the summer of 2016.
+Fifteen South Dakota communities welcomed 30 health professions students for four weeks during the summer of 2017.
 The Rural Experiences for Health Professions Students (REHPS) summer experience is designed to bring health professions graduates back to rural South Dakota for rewarding careers.
 Communities selected to participate in the REHPS summer experience must have populations under 10,000 people and house a critical access hospital.

-The 2016 REHPS communities were: Bowdle, Chamberlain, Custer, Faulkton, Hot Springs, Miller, Parkston, Philip, Platte, Redfield, Sisseton, Sturgis, Wagner, and Winner.
-In it’s sixth year, REHPS is designed to not only expose students to the world of rural healthcare, but it also brings two students from different disciplines together for an interprofessional experience.
+The 2017 REHPS communities were: Bowdle, Britton, Chamberlain, Custer, Freeman, Hot Springs, Martin, Miller, Parkston, Philip, Platte, Redfield, Sisseton, Sturgis, and Winner.
+In it’s seventh year, REHPS is designed to not only expose students to the world of rural healthcare, but it also brings two students from different disciplines together for an interprofessional experience.
 The students were selected in a competitive process.
 Students are enrolled in one of the following programs at SDSU and USD: clinical psychology, family nurse practitioner, medical, medical laboratory science, physician assistant, pharmacy, and social work.

 One of the 2016 REHPS students was Rebecca Runge, a medical student from the Sanford School of Medicine at USD, who is experienced rural healthcare at Miller, just 12 miles from her home of Wessington.